Ko wai au?: Who am I?

 The more you learn about various iwi (tribe) stories, the more they all become similar.
 Speaking about our Ranagtira – Chiefs and their wives, they also share similar love stories.
 It always seems to be a little as if each rising chief goes through a similar journey that defines their character as a leader.

-Are Ryu or Namazu ever considered guardians?
+[TAKADA] Are Ryu or Namazu ever considered kaitiaki, or guardian spirits?

 [ISHIKURA] Initially, I was very surprised to hear that Linda had researched the relationship between the Māori taniwha of Aotearoa New Zealand and the Ryu and Namazu of Japan.
 The reason is that when I first visited to Aotearoa New Zealand last year and heard several stories about Taniwha, I realized they are not merely protectors.
 At times, they can be hostile and act against humans, representing an overflowing energy with the power to destroy human society.